libdebug/libdebug/docs/multithreading/multithreading.md

     state "Child 2" as Child222
 ```
 </div>
-<div style="text-align: center; font-size: 0.85rem;">All live threads are syncronized in their execution state.</div>
+<div style="text-align: center; font-size: 0.85rem;">All live threads are synchronized in their execution state.</div>

 ## **libdebug** API for Multithreading
 To access the threads of a process, you can use the `threads` attribute of the [Debugger](../../from_pydoc/generated/debugger/debugger/) object.
 This attribute will return a list of [ThreadContext](../../from_pydoc/generated/state/thread_context/) objects, each representing a thread of the process.